ndugger/cortex/readme.md

 The purpose of this project is to explore how to create a react-like component infrastructure and lifecycle using native Web Components (custom elements & shadow DOM).

+## Browser Support

+Since quark is based on bleeding-edge APIs, only **Chrome** (and **Opera**) is supported at the moment.

+**Firefox** is currently working on Shadow DOM, and **Edge** has it set as, "under consideration".

+There are no plans to ever support Internet Explorer.

+The bleeding-edge APIs are as follows:

+- Shadow DOM
+- Custom Elements
+- Proxy
+- Reflect

 ## Performance